MacDonald House bombing: Effect on Indonesia–Singapore bilateral relations

-Warship-naming controversy
+Warship-naming and exhibition controversy

 In February 2014, it was reported in the Kompas Daily that one of the three new Bung Tomo-class corvette warships would be named the KRI Usman Harun after Harun and Osman, which caused concern in Singapore.
 Then-coordinating Minister for Political, Legal and Security Affairs Djorko Suyanto defended the decision.
-In response to the naming, Singapore banned the ship from entering its water.
+In response to the naming, Singapore banned the ship from entering its waters.
 Suyato responded to the ban by stating "the ship has not even arrived yet, so what’s the fuss"?
-They also withdrew its delegation from an international defence meeting, after two Indonesian men at the event were seen dressed in uniform.
+Indonesian media also reported that Singapore had rescinded an invitation to the Chief of Staff of the Indonesian Navy and the Indonesian delegation to the 2014 Singapore Airshow.
+Singapore's Ministry of Defence spokesman initially declined to comment but later did not deny the reports.

 General Moeldoko, Indonesia's military chief, apologised for the naming of the ship, which was accepted by Singapore in a statement by Singapore Defence Minister Ng Eng Hen.
 Moeldoko however later clarified that the naming of the ship was unfortunately irreversible.

+In April, Singapore also withdrew its delegation from an international defence exhibition held in Jakarta, after two Indonesian soldiers at the event were seen dressed in vintage uniform with the name tags of the two Indonesian marines.

 Memorial

 On 10 March 2015, 50 years after the bombing, a memorial dedicated to the victims of the Konfrontasi as well as soldiers who died during that period, was unveiled at Dhoby Ghaut Green, situated across MacDonald House.
 It was built at the recommendation of the Singapore Armed Forces Veterans League (SAFVL) with the objective as a remembrance of the victims, as well as to educate younger generations about the tragedy.
 The unveiling was officiated by Minister for Culture, Community and Youth Lawrence Wong, as "a lasting reminder of the victims of Konfrontasi, and those who risked their lives defending our country".
 Religious leaders from the Inter-Religious Organisation also prayed at the site, before laying a wreath on the monument.

 Memorial to the Victims of Konfrontasi, Dhoby Ghaut Green.